hanabi/hanabi.github.io/misc/deleted-conventions.md

-# Deleted Conventions in the Hyphenated Framework
+# Deleted Conventions in the H-Group Framework

 <br />